IamJony/brightness-script/README.md

 # brightness-script
-a bash script for display VGA witch Xrandr
+turning the screen brightness using xrandr can also set the brightness of a VGA monitor

 ## Dependecy
 1. xrandr